htdbui/SQL4DS/Chapter4.md

 <p class="calibre8"><span class="figurelabel"><a href="#calibre_link-6" id="calibre_link-5" role="doc-backlink" class="calibre6">Figure 4.3</a></span></p>
 </figcaption>
 </figure>
 <p class="calibre8">But, the algorithm could use a numeric value as an input.
 So, how might we turn this string column into a number?
 One approach we can take to including the market day in our dataset is to generate a binary flag field that indicates whether it's a weekday or weekend market.
-We can do this with a CASE statement, making a new column that contains a 1 if the market occurs on a Saturday or Sunday, and a 0 if it doesn't, calling the field “
+We can do this with a CASE statement, making a new column that contains a 1 if the market occurs on a Saturday or Sunday, and a 0 if it doesn't, calling the field ï¿½
 <code class="calibre16">weekend_flag</code>
-,” as shown in <a href="#calibre_link-7" id="calibre_link-8" class="calibre6">Figure 4.4</a>.</p>
+,ï¿½ as shown in <a href="#calibre_link-7" id="calibre_link-8" class="calibre6">Figure 4.4</a>.</p>
 <pre id="calibre_link-50" class="calibre15">
 <code class="calibre16">SELECT </code>